 Why not make a meal of it?
-Surround the baked cheese with roasted tomatoes plus olives, raw or blanched vegetables, dried fruit, nuts, assorted charcuterie and bread.
-Such a crowd-pleaser but above all, that’s easy entertaining!
+Surround the baked cheese with roasted tomatoes plus Fried Meatballs, olives, raw or blanched vegetables, dried fruit, nuts, assorted charcuterie and bread.
+Such a crowd-pleaser but above all, that's easy entertaining!

-If you need a quick and easy appetiser, then look no further because this is the recipe for you.
-This Baked Ricotta with Roasted Tomatoes ticks all the boxes and I know you’ll love it.
+If you need a quick and easy appetizer, then look no further because this is the recipe for you.
+This Baked Ricotta with Roasted Tomatoes ticks all the boxes and I know you'll love it.